 Options +Indexes IndexOptions +HTMLTable +FancyIndexing

 IndexOptions line is redundant, as Apache uses the options by default.
 Still, it can’t hurt to define exactly how you want folder listings to work.

 And as you might expect, the Show Filename Only option looks like so:

 It is worth noting that the Indexes rule is inherited.
 So, when you change the setting for the public_html directory your whole website is protected.
 If you want you can next override the setting in one or more subfolders.
 For instance, if you want you can add

-Options +Indexes to a .htaccess file in a /public_html/downloads folder.
+Options +Indexes to a .htaccess file in a /public_html/wp-content/uploads folder.
 In that case the uploads directory, including all its subdirectories, can be viewed in web browsers.